reidphilpot/homebridge-doorbird/README.md

-# homebridge-doorbell
+# homebridge-doorbird

-`homebridge-doorbell` is a plugin for Homebridge.
+`homebridge-doorbird` is a plugin for Homebridge.

 ## Installation